 The authors repeatedly state this data is "compositional" or "strictly compositional".
 First, what is "strictly compositional" is there non-strictly compositional data?
 Second, the data is clearly not compositional; this is a cliche that has been amplified in the literature and is incorrect.
 The data is count data, it has zeros and is integer valued, both of those features are in strict contrast to the standard definition of compositional data (i.e., positive multivariate continuous data that sums to a constant value and typically is an open set excluding zero to avoid issues with log-ratio transforms).
 This distinction is non-trivial as the direct application of log-ratio transforms to this data is poorly motivated in this case and fraught with problems (See later comments on handling of the data).

-We would like to thank the reviewer for the comments with respect to the clarity our claims around the compositional nature of the data.
+We would like to thank the reviewer for the comments with respect to the clarity of our claims around the compositional nature of the data.
 We agree that the terminology used in the manuscript can be confusing, and we provide some commentary below with regards to our thought process on framing the issue around compositional data.
 This is also a response to the comment from the reviewer below with regards to the statement about the constraints of the sequencing instrument making sequencing data compositional.

 We agree with the reviewer that we cannot get absolute abundances of features measured via sequencing data and that count data alone is not compositional according to Aitchison’s definition [1].
 However, despite efforts to sequence equimolar amounts of DNA as the reviewer noted, the total number of sequences per sample (i.e., library size) still varies significantly across samples [2,3] and requires applying normalization approaches to ensure that abundances can be compared across samples [4].
 The most used normalization approach is to transform counts into proportions using the total library size per sample as the denominator.
 Even though some researchers suggest using existing methods in the gene expression literature [5], some of the assumptions that underlie these approaches might not match that of microbiome data.
 For example, DESeq2’s median of ratios method (in the function estimateSizeFactors) assumes that the majority of genes do not differ in expression levels across samples.
 Other studies have also empirically compared different normalization methods, where transformation to proportion is usually the best choice [6].
 As such, we mistakenly use the term “strictly compositional” to refer to the fact that microbiome sequencing data, unlike other sequencing data sets, generally prefers a transformation to proportions prior to analysis.

-In the case where researchers transform count data into proportions, then the data becomes composition as a sum constraint has been imposed.
+In the case where researchers transform count data into proportions, then the data becomes compositional as a sum constraint has been imposed.
 Even though there are zeroes in the composition which does not fit Aitchison’s definition, the imposed sum to one constraint still induces spurious negative correlation between the variables, where log-ratio based methods are well motivated as solutions [2].
 Our approach is conceptually a log-ratio based method for aggregating compositional variables.
 This concept is not novel as it has been advanced prior by the original authors of the ILR transformation [7], where it was termed as balances between groups of parts.
 Our contribution is towards specifying the “groups” that has a specific interpretation similar to that of the competitive null hypothesis in the gene set testing literature.

-We hope that the discussion above has made it clearer the statistical motivations of our approach.
-We have restructured the introduction section of the manuscript to reflect this and have amended certain terms that is confusing such as “strictly compositional” (lines X-Y).
+We hope that the discussion above has clarified the statistical motivation of our approach.
+We have restructured the introduction section of the manuscript to reflect this and have amended certain potentially confusing terms such as “strictly compositional” (lines X-Y).